 Room tone example • Subscribe to StudioBinder’s YouTube Channel

-- Filling in gaps where audio has been removed
+- Filling in gaps where silence takes up space.

 - Editors will often loop or extend room tone recordings and adjust their levels so the background remains consistent throughout the scene.